jry8412/bootstrap-vue/docs/markdown/reference/theming/README.md

 ## Default theme colors

-The default them colors defined in the Bootstrap v4.4 SCSS are as follows:
+The default theme colors defined in the Bootstrap v4.4 SCSS are as follows:

 <div class="row">
   <div class="col-md-4">